-- A32 All exploration activities carried out at the licensed place must comply with each of the Standard Environmental Conditions contained in the most recent version of the Code of Environmental Compliance for exploration and mineral development projects. - A33 Disturbance due to exploration activities in areas not scheduled to be mined within twelve (12) months must be rehabilitated in accordance with the provisions detailed in the administering authority's Code of Environmental Compliance for Exploration and Mineral Development Projects. - A34 Where a condition of this environmental authority refers to a matter addressed in the Code of Environmental Compliance for Exploration and Mineral Development Projects, the condition of this environmental authority prevails.
+- All exploration activities carried out at the licensed place must comply with each of the Standard Environmental Conditions contained in the most recent version of the Eligibility criteria and standard conditions for exploration and mineral development projects Version 2 ESR/2016/1985. - A27 Disturbance due to exploration activities in areas not scheduled to be mined within twelve (12) months must be rehabilitated in accordance with the provisions detailed in the administering authority's Eligibility criteria and standard conditions for explorations and mineral development projects Version 2 ESR/2016/1985. - Where a condition of this environmental authority refers to a matter addressed in the Eligibility criteria and standard conditions for explorations and mineral development projects.
+Version 2 ESR/2016/1985 the condition of this environmental authority prevails. - A29 Notwithstanding standard condition A13 of the Eligibility criteria and standard conditions for explorations and mineral development projects Version 2 ESR/2016/1985, the holder of the environmental authority must not carry out activities in a category A or B environmentally sensitive area.
+Activities involving machinery may be carried out within 2km of, but no closer than, 1km from a category A environmentally sensitive area and within 1km of, but no closer than 50 m from, a category B environmentally sensitive area.